West Virginia Housing Market Vitality

 West Virginia Metro Housing Markets

 West Virginia is comprised of eleven metro housing markets that account for nearly 61% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Mountain State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 West Virginia’s state economy is specialized in Mining, Edu Health svcs, and Leisure Hosp.
 Fncl activities, Information, and Manufacturing industry sectors are less important to the state economy compared to the national economy.